akkadotnet/akka.net/docs/articles/persistence/persistence-query.md

 ### Materialized values of queries
 Journals are able to provide additional information related to a query by exposing materialized values, which are a feature of Akka Streams that allows to expose additional values at stream materialization time.

 More advanced query journals may use this technique to expose information about the character of the materialized stream, for example if it's finite or infinite, strictly ordered or not ordered at all.
-The materialized value type is defined as the second type parameter of the returned `Source`, which allows journals to provide users with their specialised query object, as demonstrated in the sample below:
+The materialized value type is defined as the second type parameter of the returned `Source`, which allows journals to provide users with their specialized query object, as demonstrated in the sample below:

 ```csharp
 public class RichEvent